Chris Pronger: Philadelphia Flyers (2009–2012)

-On June 27, 2015, the Philadelphia Flyers traded Pronger's playing rights (alongside Nicklas Grossmann) to the Arizona Coyotes in exchange for Sam Gagner and a conditional draft pick.
+On June 27, 2015, the Philadelphia Flyers traded Pronger's playing rights (alongside Nicklas Grossmann) to the Arizona Coyotes for Sam Gagner and a conditional draft pick.
 The deal was made to the benefit of salary cap implications to each club, as Pronger never played for Arizona.
-Three days later, on June 30, 2015, he was named to the Hockey Hall of Fame; because the Hall only counts games played as its criteria for the minimum waiting period, Pronger was eligible for induction even though he was still technically an active player, as he had not played a game in three full seasons at the time of his induction.
+Three days later, on June 30, 2015, he was named to the Hockey Hall of Fame; because the Hall only counts games played as its criteria for the minimum waiting period, Pronger was eligible for induction though he was still technically an active player, as he had not played a game in three full seasons at the time of his induction.

 Post-playing career

-After his contract expired following the 2017 NHL Entry Draft, on June 22, Pronger was able to officially retire and he signed with the Florida Panthers to become the organization's senior advisor of hockey operations.
+After his contract expired following the 2017 NHL entry draft, on June 22, Pronger was able to officially retire and he signed with the Florida Panthers to become the organization's senior advisor of hockey operations.

+Pronger was added to Amazon Prime's Monday Night Hockey announcing team for the 2025–26 season.